-At least 150 killed as devastating Storm Daniel sweeps eastern Libya
+Hundreds feared killed after eastern Libya hit by ‘catastrophic’ flooding

 The Libyan Red Crescent said it lost contact with one of its workers as he attempted to help a stuck family in Bayda.
 Dozens of others were reported missing, and authorities fear they could have died in the floods that destroyed homes and other properties in several towns in eastern Libya, according to local media.

-The missing include seven members of the Libyan National Army (LNA), a force led by Khalifa Haftar which controls the eastern part of the divided country, LNA spokesperson Ahmad Mismari said.
+The missing include seven members of the Libyan National Army (LNA), a force led by renegade military commander Khalifa Haftar that controls the eastern part of the divided country, LNA spokesperson Ahmad Mismari said.

 Heavy floods washed away vehicles, footage broadcast by eastern Libya’s Almostakbal TV showed.
 The channel also posted pictures of a collapsed road between Susa and Shahat, the home to the Greek-founded and UNESCO-listed archaeological site Cyrene.

 Libya’s eastern-based parliament declared three days of mourning.
-Abdul Hamid Dbeibah, prime minister of the internationally-recognised interim government in Tripoli, in western Libya, also declared three days of mourning in all the affected cities, calling them “disaster areas”.
+Abdul Hamid Dbeibah, prime minister of the internationally-recognised interim government in Tripoli, also declared three days of mourning in all the affected cities, calling them “disaster areas”.

-Four major oil ports in Libya, Ras Lanuf, Zueitina, Brega and Es Sidra, were closed from Saturday evening for three days, two oil engineers said.
+Four major oil ports in Libya – Ras Lanuf, Zueitina, Brega and Es Sidra – were closed from Saturday evening for three days, two oil engineers said.

-Search and rescue operations were ongoing, witnesses said.
 Authorities declared a state of extreme emergency, closing schools and stores and imposing a curfew.

-Though his administration holds little sway in eastern Libya, Dbeibah said on Sunday he had directed all state agencies to “immediately deal” with the damage and floods in eastern cities.
+Though his administration holds little sway in eastern Libya, Dbeibah said on Sunday that he had directed all state agencies to “immediately deal” with the damage and floods in eastern cities.

 Dbeibah’s government is recognised by the Central Bank of Libya, which disburses funds to government departments across the country.